 When it comes to mosquito-borne disease, the best course of protection is an integrated pest management system, with both do-it-yourself and professional action.
 Reducing the amount of standing water is the first step in cutting down your property’s mosquito population.
 It takes just a little bit of water for female mosquitoes to lay their eggs.

 Even if you tip over outdoor objects or toss trash, it is incredibly difficult to get rid of all the standing water on your property, and even if you did, you will still have mosquitoes on site.
 A professional mosquito control company is the second step to protecting you and your family against mosquitoes and the illnesses they carry.
-By applying a mosquito spray to your property every 21 days, Mosquito Squad will greatly reduce the number of mosquitoes in your yard (usually by 85-90%)!
+By applying a mosquito mist to your property every 21 days, Mosquito Squad will greatly reduce the number of mosquitoes in your yard (usually by 85-90%)!

 If you have questions on how to protect yourself from mosquito-borne disease, please reference the CDC website at cdc.gov or contact your local Mosquito Squad office.